Menu

 • Compulsory acquisition matters

-• An Isle of Man-registered company in a claim for compensation for the compulsory acquisition of land in South Africa (involving a 20-week trial)
+• Representing an Isle of Man-registered company in a claim for compensation following the compulsory acquisition of land in South Africa (involving a 20-week trial)

-• A Guernsey-registered company for the recovery of professional fees
+• Representing a Guernsey-registered company in the recovery of professional fees

 • Qualifications / Education